Approaching Safety-Argumentation-by-Design: A Requirement-based Safety Argumentation Life Cycle for Automated Vehicles: Safety-Argumentation-by-Design

+In the context of safety-critical industries, Kelly~\cite{kelly2018safetycases} illustrates opposing perspectives on the production of a safety argumentation.
+On the one hand, there is the historical way where the production of the safety argumentation is not performed until all other design and safety life cycle activities are conducted (\Cref{fig:KellyPerspectivesHistorical}).
+As he explains, there are shortcomings to this traditionally practiced approach, e.g., extensive redesign of an argumentation.
+Our experience is that such a ``wrapping up'' view is widespread in the automotive domain.
+This observation coincides with remarks from Hobbs et al.~\cite{hobbs2023driving} who point out that the standard ISO~26262~\cite{ISO26262_2018} could be interpreted as handling the argumentation as ``something to complete just before deployment''~\cite{hobbs2023driving}.\footnote{While we perceive this view of consecutive ISO~26262 process stages (fostered by the V-Model illustration) prevails in the field, we acknowledge that ISO~26262, in principle, allows for iteratively revisiting previously conducted activities where necessary (see, e.g.,~\cite[Part~2,~5.4.6.1)]{ISO26262_2018}).}

+On the other hand, Kelly~\cite{kelly2018safetycases} presents a favorable ``integrated'' view with distinct argumentation stages transitioning into each other over time.
+Kelly highlights three stages of argumentation maturity (see~\Cref{fig:KellyPerspectivesIntegrated}).
+These are specified to exist after defining and reviewing the system requirements specification (\textit{preliminary}), after initial system design and preliminary validation activities (\textit{interim}), and prior to in-service use including complete evidence of satisfying systems requirements (\textit{operational})~\cite{kelly2018safetycases}.

-Hobbs et al.~\cite{hobbs2023driving} contrast the ``wrapping up'' perspective they associate with ISO~26262 by claiming how the standard UL 4600~\cite{UL4600_2023} ``can be interpreted as building the product development on the safety case'' instead.
-Associated with the disparity in these approaches, they reason how gathering evidence before formulating the argument structure results in an argumentation that is largely built around (early collected) available evidence---a bias that already lead to severe incidents for safety-critical technology (see~\cite{hobbs2023driving} for details).
+Hobbs et al.~\cite{hobbs2023driving} contrast the ``wrapping up'' perspective associated with ISO~26262 by claiming how the standard UL 4600~\cite{UL4600_2023} ``can be interpreted as building the product development on the safety case'' instead.
+Associated with the disparity in these approaches, they reason how gathering evidence before formulating the argument structure results in an argumentation largely built around (early collected) available evidence---a bias that already led to severe incidents for safety-critical technology, for instance in aviation~\cite{haddencave2009nimrod}.

-In~\cite{hawkins2021amlas,hawkins2025sace}, via a feedback loop, the authors connect the system lifecycle and the argumentation that is placed downstream to multiple stages of their proposed safety assurance process.
-Thus, they indicate an indirect influence the argumentation exerts on the system lifecycle.
-Nonetheless, in terms of a direct connection, the argumentation is only receiving input from the system lifecycle as opposed to depicting bidirectional impact---while this is actually indicated by double-headed arrows between the system lifecycle and all other stages.